srobbibaro/krig-game-engine/README.md

 ### Compile

+After the required packages have been installed, the project can be built using the provided makefile.

+To build the main executable, run: `$ make` or `$ make build`.

+#### Optional: Building with CodeBlocks
 After the required packages have been installed, launch Code::Blocks and load the _krig.cbp_ project file.
 Krig should now build with Code::Blocks.